lamilla7/slack-bot/README.md

 To be able to use the NHTSA slack bot you just have to join Luis Millan slack workspace in the following link: https://join.slack.com/t/luismillan/shared_invite/zt-xsqt44c0-UwALGuGx8F2cJ2DYrfE1uQ

-Once there the channel `#nhtsa-bot` is already configured to chat with the bot, her name is `slack-bot` and she will try to be very friendly and help
+Once there the channel `#nhtsa-bot` is already configured to chat with the bot, her name is `slack-bot` and she will be friendly and try to help you out

-Also you can chat with `slack-bot` in a direct message channel, you just have to look for her and begin a conversation, she will
+Also you can chat with `slack-bot` in a direct message channel, you just have to look for her and begin a conversation

 Some specifications and example for fields required:
 - VIN: 17 character string that does not contain letter O, I and Q